-In the UK, the government is catching up on kick-scooters and is now discussing to legalise the little e-bikes.
-For now, the Department for Transport proposes four’ future transport zones’ to trial future regulation.
+In the UK, the government is catching up on kick-scooters and is now discussing to legalise the micromobility vehicles.
+The Department for Transport is proposing four future transport zones’ to trial future regulation.

 The zones designated by the DfT are Portsmouth and Southampton; the West of England Combined Authority (WECA); Derby and Nottingham; and the West Midlands.
-The trials are to help consult on the rules required to allow the new technology to operate safely, the government has announced.
+The trials are to help consult on the rules required to allow the new technology to operate safely.

 Transport secretary, Grant Shapps added: “Our groundbreaking future of transport programme marks the biggest review of transport laws in a generation and will pave the way for exciting new transport technology to be tested, cementing the UK’s position as a world-leading innovator.”

 Different from other European countries, the UK does not allow the use of electric kickscooters.
 The rule has prevented companies such as Lime, Bird and Jump to release the swarms of “trottinettes”.
 Only Bird had found a loophole and ran a small fleet in London’s Olympic Park.
 Besides, private users have been seen zooming around for some time now.